powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ### Voltage source converters

 Voltage source converters are the links between AC and DC networks.
 They are linked to a single AC bus and two DC buses.
-Additional AC buses are not supported for load flow computations.
+Please note that converters with a second optional AC terminal are not supported by Open Load Flow.

 #### Control modes